Chart Color Schemes

 An assessment of population growth drivers in Empire Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates, as of November 2025, the Empire Bay statistical area's population is estimated at around 2,418.
-This reflects a decrease of 104 people since the 2021 Census, which reported a population of 2,522.
-The current resident population estimate of 2,396 was inferred by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 646 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 72.0% of overall population gains during recent periods.
+As of Feb 2026, the population of Empire Bay is estimated at around 2,419, reflecting a decrease of 103 people since the 2021 Census.
+The resident population was estimated at 2,396 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and address validation since the Census date.
+This results in a population density ratio of 646 persons per square kilometer.
+Recent population growth was primarily driven by overseas migration contributing approximately 72.0% of overall population gains.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.

 Frequently Asked Questions - Population